 - not be assessed the University of Minnesota Student Services fee

 Current U of M Students

 Are you a current U of M student interested in adding LTC to your studies?
-We also offer a LTC minor.
+Consider a Long Term Care Management Minor.

 To find out when you should register, consult the Registration Calendar.